getporter/porter/examples/azure-terraform/README.md

 # Using Porter with Azure and Terraform

 This bundle provides an example of how you can use Porter to build Terraform-based bundles.
 The example provided here will create Azure CosmosDB and Azure EventHubs objects using Terraform configurations and the [porter-terraform](https://github.com/deislabs/porter-terraform/) mixin.
-This sample also shows how the Terraform mixin can be used with other mixins, in this case the Azure mixin.
-The Azure mixin is first used to create an Azure storage account that will be used to configure the Terraform `azurerm` backend.
+This sample also shows how the Terraform mixin can be used with other mixins, in this case the ARM mixin.
+The ARM mixin is first used to create an Azure storage account that will be used to configure the Terraform `azurerm` backend.
 It is possible to build bundles using just the [porter-terraform](https://github.com/deislabs/porter-terraform) mixin, but this example shows you how to use outputs between steps as well.

 ## Setup